 Day rentals are inexpensive and run as low as $10.
 Many hotels have beach cruisers for full or half day rentals.
 Some have kid's bicycles.
 Check with them first unless you require a specific type.

 The advantage of using a rental store vs. a hotel is pricing.
 A longer period usually leads to a discount.
 If you're in the persuasion business, you can try to negotiate with the hotels.
 Don't expect them to budge.
 Going into town provides the best options.

 There are a number of places for Huntington Beach bike rentals although that's diminished in recent years.
 Here's some local spots to consider.

 1. Bargain Bike.
 Located in downtown, beach cruiser rentals start at $10.
 Don't expect new but reviewers claim they're well maintained.
 602 Pacific Coast Hwy.
 Tel: 714-362-5868.
 Hours: Closed on Tuesdays and Wednesdays.
 Otherwise open 10 am to 4:30 pm.

 2. Pedego.
 Known for electric, they're open rain or shine.
 Daily rates for manual start at $20 and they offer tours.
 Models include baskets for pets 5 lbs or less.
 Helmets and locks included.
 If you think you might need some help, electric bike rentals start at $75 a day.
 The secure valet parking is free to the community.
 301 5th Street .(714) 465-2782.
 Hours are daily Daily 10AM - 5PM.

 1. REI.
-Known for outdoor camping, equipment and accessories, they also sell bikes.
+Known for outdoor camping, equipment and accessories, they also sell and repair bikes.
 Each purchase comes with a free tune-up.
 They recommend 20 hours or 6 months of use.
 They also run a number of free classes for outdoor activities.
 7777 Edinger Ave.
 Ste 138.
 Tel (714) 379-1938.
 Hours: Monday - Friday, 10am - 9pm, Saturday, 10am - 8pm, Sunday 10am - 7pm.
 Located in the Bella Terra Mall.

 2. Common Ground Bike Shop.
 They claim to have the largest BMX freestyle frames in SoCal.
 They buy & sell and have hard to find parts.
 80s, 90s, and current models.
 5192 Bolsa Ave.
 Tel: (714) 893-3706.